Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Sales tax is exempt if:

-shipping charges are stated separately and
+Shipping charges are stated separately and

 seller maintains records to show transactions used to determine sales tax separately.